How AI Speeds Up Your First Draft -- Without Forgetting the Revision

 Phase 3: Review (20-40 minutes per chapter)

-- Read QC report: What problems were found?
+- Read the consistency report: What problems were found?
 Which were automatically fixed?

 - Read the text: Does the tone match?
 Does the scene fit your vision?